-Foreign Securities Risk: Investments in foreign (non-U.S.) securities may be riskier than investments in U.S. securities.
-Foreign regulatory regimes and securities markets can have less stringent investor protections and disclosure standards and less liquid trading markets than U.S. regulatory regimes and securities markets, and can experience political, social and economic developments that may affect the value of a Portfolio's investments in foreign securities.
-Foreign securities may also subject a Portfolio's investments to changes in currency rates.
+Investments in foreign (non-U.S.) securities may be riskier than investments in U.S. securities.
+Foreign regulatory regimes and securities markets can have less stringent investor protections and disclosure standards and less liquid trading markets than U.S. regulatory regimes and securities markets, and can experience political, social and economic developments that may affect the value of investments in foreign securities.
+Foreign securities may also subject the Portfolio's investments to changes in currency rates.
 Changes in the value of foreign currencies may make the return on an investment increase or decrease, unrelated to the quality or performance of the investment itself.
 Economic sanctions may be, and have been, imposed against certain countries, organizations, companies, entities and/or individuals.
 Economic sanctions and other similar governmental actions or developments could, among other things, effectively restrict or eliminate the Portfolio's ability to purchase or sell certain foreign securities or groups of foreign securities, and thus may make the Portfolio's investments in such securities less liquid or more difficult to value.
-Such sanctions may also cause a decline in the value of securities issued by the sanctioned country or companies located in or economically tied to the sanctioned country.
-In addition, as a result of economic sanctions and other similar governmental actions or developments, the Portfolio may be forced to sell or otherwise dispose of foreign investments at inopportune times or prices.
-These risks may be greater with respect to securities of companies that conduct their business activities in emerging markets or whose securities are traded principally in emerging markets.
+Such sanctioned country.
+In addition, as a result of economic sanctions and other similar governmental actions or developments, the Portfolio may be forced to sell or otherwise dispose of foreign nivestments at inopportune times or prices.
+The Portfolio may seek to hedge against its exposure to changes in the value of foreign currency, but there is no guarantee that such hedging techniques will be successful in reducing any related foreign currency valuation risk.

 Growth Stock Risk: If growth companies do not increase their earnings at a rate expected by investors, the market price of the stock may decline significantly, even if earnings show an absolute increase.
 Growth company stocks also typically lack the dividend yield that can cushion stock prices in market downturns.
+These risks may be more pronounced in companies that are in the earlier stages of their growth cycle.